hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514183v1-thinkswitcher-when-to-think-hard-when-to-think-fast.md

 ---
 layout: default
-title: ThinkSwitcher: When to Think Hard, When to Think Fast
+title: "ThinkSwitcher: When to Think Hard, When to Think Fast"
 ---

 # ThinkSwitcher: When to Think Hard, When to Think Fast